Your eCommerce business can thrive on how you create ongoing value for customers and they, in turn, make choices that increase your AOV.

-Research says that for an online store to fulfill an order, they have to spend at least 70% of that order’s value.
+Research says that to fulfill an order, an online store must spend at least 70% of that order’s value.

 But what’s also interesting is that the probability of selling more to an existing customer goes up by 60%-70% as compared to a new one.